aoleszek/TModUnpacker/README.md

 # TModUnpacker

 TModUnpacker is a tool used to unpack data from Terraria mod (**.tmod**) file.
 It is possible to extract data such as images, sounds, description or even the source code if it is included in the build.
+It is compatible with old (<11) and new version.

 ## Usage